That Old Black Magic

 people here don't go for that," says Richard Siklos, a correspondent for the

-Toronto-based Financial Post and author of the biography
+Toronto-based Financial Post and author of the biography Shades of

 guy who continually pushes the envelope, and in that regard he is like Murdoch."